 To illustrate, these models identify the characteristics of your top clients.
 You will learn your prospects’ demographics, assets, real estate and luxury property ownership like boats and planes, luxury goods spending habits, favorite charities, and interests.

 This level of detail in financial services marketing is significantly more useful than simply knowing someone’s name and address.
 In fact, the more data you provide, the more information our data scientists can model.

 Many of our clients learn that they are spending their time pursuing prospects who have a very low likelihood of turning into wealth management clients.
 Financial services marketing becomes a lot easier when you use machine learning to get deeper clarity on who your best prospects really are.

 Once you have a well-defined model of your ideal client, you can use it to find others who have similar characteristics.
 There are several ways to do this efficiently.

 If your wealth management firm uses SalesForce, you can use WealthEngine’s SalesForce Connector to instantly get a score of every new prospect you add.
 This way, you don’t have to change anything in your workflow to accelerate the marketing of financial services.

-You can then reach out, invite them to breakfast or a game of golf, knowing that they fit the profile you want to pursue.
+You can then reach out, invite them to breakfast, or a round of golf, knowing that they fit the profile you want to pursue.

-Creating a model and prospecting for clients based on that model will identify people to pursue.
+Creating a model and prospecting for clients based on that model will help you identify people to pursue.
 Next, you’ll want to monitor their money in motion.